adaptris/interlok-docs/docs/pages/ui/ui-export-import.md

----
-title: Exporting Configuration
+# Exporting / Import Configuration

-keywords: interlok
-tags: [ui]
-sidebar: home_sidebar
-permalink: ui-export-import.html
-summary: The export function allows you to save your configuration file with place-holders which can then be swapped out with values configured in a separate property file
+> **Summary:** The export function allows you to save your configuration file with place-holders which can then be swapped out with values configured in a separate property file
----

 ## Config Export ##